SHOW SIDEBAR

 British antique silver cutlery uses 92.5% pure silver called sterling silver.

-Silver is a soft metal, so it is not suitable for cutting or stabbing hard objects.
-Therefore, it is not used for knife blades that cut hard foods such as meat.
+Silver is a soft metal, so it is not suitable for cutting or piercing hard objects.
+Therefore, it is not used for knife blades that cut hard things such as meat.

 2. silver plate